 Quiet hours are from 10:00 p.m. to 5:30 a.m.
 Everyone is expected to be respectful of those in their group as well as campers in other sites.
 Music must not be played loudly.
-Smoking should occur away from the camping area with smoking materials collected to prevent litter and fires.
+Smoking should occur away from the group and in desiganted areas only.
+All smoking materials are to be collected to prevent litter and fires.
 Valuables should not be left in the campground during the day.
 It is expected that participants adhere to a code of conduct that mirrors the standards of the National Park Service, as well as cooperate with the cooks, NPS, Aramark, and Conservancy staff.